BlaineDev/431-classes-2022/class22/README.md

 1. Lab 6 Grades and Feedback are now available on the [Course Grades Roster](https://bit.ly/431-grades-2022).
 2. Three nice essays from Question 6 in Lab 6 are posted to [our Shared Drive](https://docs.google.com/document/d/1aqcxNcmUy1BTdV5a3Ocvbgau2aJshX9DCl_l5siPe_I/edit?usp=share_link).
 3. The Answer Sketch and Grading Rubric for Lab 7 are now available on our Shared Drive.
-4. A few of you have yet to read carefully [the instructions for Project B](https://thomaselove.github.io/431-projectB-2022/), in particular the very important [Checklist](https://thomaselove.github.io/431-projectB-2022/checklist.html).
+4. A dozen of you have yet to read carefully [the instructions for Project B](https://thomaselove.github.io/431-projectB-2022/), in particular the very important [Checklist](https://thomaselove.github.io/431-projectB-2022/checklist.html), as of noon today.
 5. Remember that we will not have class on Thursday 2022-12-01.
     - Instead, I will hold a Zoom-only **Ask Me Anything** session from 1:00 to 2:00 PM on Thursday 2022-12-01, which appears in the regular Zoom section of [Canvas](https://canvas.case.edu) and in an email I sent to you on Monday 2022-11-28.
     - I will record the Ask Me Anything session and make it available to you all, so you don't have to join if you don't have any questions of your own to ask.